LeoUtas/fishingvizr/README.md

 ## User guide

-#### The author assumes that users have some experience with R programming language and general knowledge of fisheries management related to FAO fishing management area codes (see https://www.fao.org/fishery/en/area/search).
+#### The author assumes that users have some experience with R programming language and general knowledge of fisheries management related to FAO fishing area codes (see https://www.fao.org/fishery/en/area/search).

 #### Package installation
 #### devtools::install_github("LeoUtas/fishingvizr")

+#### The first step is determining the fishing area/s.
+If the determined area/s is within the Northwest Atlantic (FAO Major Fishing Area 21), please see option 1; otherwise, please refer to option 2 below.

-#### Determine
+#### Option 1:

 ## Bug report & collaboration